Working Group on Compassionate Use & Preapproval Access Members | NYU Langone Health

 Working Group on Compassionate Use & Preapproval Access Members

 Dr. Caplan is the Drs.
-William F. and Virginia Connolly Mitty Professor of Bioethics and founding head of the Division of Medical Ethics.
-He co-chairs the Johnson & Johnson Compassionate Use Advisory Committees (CompAC) and is the author and editor of 32 books and more than 750 papers in peer-reviewed journals.
-His most recent books are Getting to Good: Research Integrity in the Biomedical Sciences, with Barbara Redman, and Vaccination Ethics and Policy, with Jason Schwartz.
-During the COVID-19 pandemic, he served as a member of the World Health Organization/Monitored Emergency Use of Unregistered and Experimental Interventions (WHO MEURI) Compassionate Use Advisory Committee; created a working group on vaccine challenge studies, developing an ethical framework for distributing drugs and vaccines for Johnson & Johnson; and helped set policy with WCG IRB for research studies involving new drugs and vaccines for COVID-19.
+William F. and Virginia Connolly Mitty Professor of Bioethics.
+He founded the Division of Medical Ethics in 2012 and was its director through December 2025.
+He co-chairs the Johnson & Johnson Compassionate Use Advisory Committees (CompAC).
+He is the author and editor of 32 books and more than 880 papers in peer-reviewed journals.
+During the COVID-19 pandemic, he served as a member of the World Health Organization/Monitored Emergency Use of Unregistered and Experimental Interventions (WHO MEURI) Compassionate Use Advisory Committee, created a working group on vaccine challenge studies, and developed an ethical framework for distributing novel drugs and vaccines for Johnson & Johnson and Moderna.
+In 2016, the National Organization for Rare Disorders (NORD) honored him with its Rare Impact Award; he received the Food and Drug Law Institute’s Distinguished Service Leadership Award the same year.
+In 2019, he received the Reagan-Udall Foundation for the FDA’s Innovation Award.
 Learn more about Dr. Caplan, and contact him at Arthur.Caplan@NYULangone.org.

 Sharad Adekar, MD, PhD, CIP